 Let’s focus on that second point with a SaaS case study.

 We started supporting the SEO efforts of Aura, a SaaS intelligence data safety tool, at the start of 2022.
 You can see from the screenshot below that the company blog has grown like crazy.

 One smart thing Aura did was double down on logical keywords for the blog.
-They created content for a whole set of terms around keywords like “scam”, “phishing attacks”, etc.
+They created awesome content for a whole set of terms around keywords like “scam”, “phishing attacks”, etc.